-In the winter months, Natural Bridges State Beach is a great spot to watch the otters and dolphins play in the ocean and if you’re lucky, you might even spot a whale.
+In the winter months, Natural Bridges State Beach is a great spot to watch the otters and dolphins play in the ocean, and if you’re lucky, you might even spot a whale.
 Natural Bridges State Beach gives a perfect vantage point for watching some of nature’s most fascinating sea animals.

 Surfing Natural Bridges Beach

-Santa Cruz, California is known for its surfing and Natural Bridges State Beach is a great spot to hang ten.
+Santa Cruz, California, is known for its surfing, and Natural Bridges State Beach is a great spot to hang ten.
 Best for experienced surfers, this reef-rocky beach has hollow, fast, and powerful waves starting at 3-5 feet and reaching up to 16 feet with a big swell!

 Another sport to take part in at Natural Bridges State Beach is windsurfing.
 Here, windsurfers can ride the waves and soar to exhilarating heights on this windy state beach.
 Winter waves are for experienced surfers and windsurfers only!

 Bring a picnic grill out, and sit at one of the many benches.
-Take in the scents of the sea and of the surrounding eucalyptus trees while you bask in the sun’s rays.
+Take in the scents of the sea and the surrounding eucalyptus trees while you bask in the sun’s rays.
 Just be warned that if the sea is at low tide, the smell won’t be so delicious.

-Perfect for bird watching, many types of birds flock to Natural Bridges State Beach to bask in the Seasonal Pond.
+Perfect for bird watching, many birds flock to Natural Bridges State Beach to bask in the Seasonal Pond.
 Look for red-winged blackbirds, belted kingfisher, American coot, American bittern, Sora, Virgin Rails, and Blue Herons.